 Sun-dried Black Tea (Shaihong) Pressed into a 200g Cake

 Our Yunnan Black is hand-picked from wild tea trees (between the age of 50 and 100 years) in Zhanglang village of Xishuangbanna.
-Gifted to me by a tea producer in the village, the moment I opened and brewed this magnificent Shaihong cake back home, I was hooked.
+Gifted to me by a tea producer in the village, the moment I unwrapped and brewed this magnificent Shaihong cake, I was hooked.
 With rich notes of dark chocolate and dried fig, this tea brews a deep, cherry red liquor and can be brewed up to 8 times in one sitting.
 As you continue brewing, you'll notice the different layers emerging - spice, cacao beans, raisins.

 Just like a fine wine, this tea also gains complexity and value with age.
 A must try for wine connoisseurs, especially those who enjoy silky red wines like Shiraz and Cabernet Sauvignon.

-Rated a 91/100 on Tea Epicure by North American tea author and thought leader, Tony Gebely.
+Rated a 91/100 on Tea Epicure by North American tea author, Tony Gebely.
 Read Tony's assessment here.

 PICKED Oct 2017 PRESSED Mar 2018 (Aged)